-Next is to visit your local provincial service center and apply for health card.
-Make sure to check the eligibility and documents requirements.
-Most provinces require 3 months of residency in the province before becoming eligible for the provincial health card.
-Health Card is the 2nd most important service anyone should have in Canada after SIN.
-It is used to have a free service in doctors offices, walk-in clinics, and hospitals.
-Each provincial health provider has its own rules and regulations.
-Make yourself familiar with all the rules and what is covered.
+Next is to visit your local provincial service center and apply for a health card.
+Make sure to check the eligibility and requirements.
+Most provinces require a 3 months residency in the province before applying for the provincial health card.

-Provincial Health Card do not include Dental and Drug coverage.
-Exception is QC where there is a drug coverage within the province health card paid by taxpayers’ money.
+Provincial health card do not include dental and drug coverage.
+Exception is QC where there is a drug coverage within the province health card paid for by taxpayers’ money.

 Personal Experience: There is not much to say here except I never knew how to drive and didn’t have a driver license.
 I made it a priority and got my first ever driver license on our 2nd year of being in Canada.

-Do Get Minimum One Canadian Credit Card to Build Canadian Credit History
+Do Get At Least One Canadian Credit Card to Build Your Canadian Credit History

-This might sound contradicting my other piece of advice on avoiding debt.
+This might sound contradicting to my other piece of advice on avoiding debt.
 However, credit card is a two edged knife.
-If used properly, it can give great value including included roadside assistance, travel and emergency insurance, discount on gas, cash back and points.
+If used properly, it can provide you with valuable benefits including roadside assistance, travel and emergency insurance, discount on gas, cashback and points.

-As an example, I carry a free Tangerine Mastercard which offers 2% cashback on grocery, gas, and recurring bill payments.
-This means I get $20 free money on every $1000 I spend as long as the statement is paid in full every month to avoid interests eating all the benefits.
+As an example, I carry a free Tangerine Money-Back Mastercard which offers 2% cashback on grocery, gas, and recurring bill payments.
+This means I get $20 free money on every $1000 I spend as long as the statement is paid in full every month to avoid interests.

 A Canadian credit card is very important to build a Canadian credit history.
-Financial institutes and banks rely on this credit history to decide giving anyone mortgage for purchasing a home, a car loan, line of credit, or even approving a higher end credit card.
+Financial institutes and banks rely on this credit history to decide giving you a mortgage for purchasing a home, car loan, personal line of credit, or even approving a more lucrative credit card.

-Therefor, it is important to have your credit history in Canada get started as soon as possible.
-I can’t say this enough!
-Spend as much as you can pay back.
-AVOID DEBT.
-Credit card usually charges 19.99-29.99% annually in interests.
-This means they charge you $19.99-$29.99 for every loaned $100 in credit card balance.
-Avoid this at all expenses.
+Therefore, it is important to start your Canadian credit history as soon as possible.
+I can’t stress this enough!
+Spend as much as you can pay back and AVOID DEBT at all costs.

-Personal Experience: As my first bank was Scotiabank, I had my first credit card with them.
-However, as I didn’t have a credit history, they locked $500 from my saving account and gave me a $500 credit limit.
-It was okay till they refused to increase and unlock the hold after a year.
+Personal Experience: My first credit card was from Scotiabank.
+But, as I didn’t have a credit history, they locked $500 from my savings account and gave me a $500 credit limit.
+Even after a year, they refused to increase or unlock the hold.

 I ended up cancelling the card and getting a new credit card from RBC.
 Ironically, RBC gave me a $9000 credit limit.
 The point is to never give up.
-Keep trying with different provider until you get what you want.
+Keep trying with different providers until you get what you deserve.

 Do Use Classification Ad sites like Kijiji, eBay, and Facebook Marketplace With Cautions

 Yes, almost everyone I know uses Kijiji or Facebook Marketplace to purchase items.
-I personally bought many furniture, kitchen appliances, kids’ toys, and clothes from these resources.
+I personally bought furniture, kitchen appliances, kids’ toys and clothes from these resources.
 I even sold my car on Facebook marketplace!

 Personal Experience: I only had 1 bad experience with Kijiji and that was my first ever interaction with the site or online buying in general.
-In our first month of arrival, we found a great looking couch and sofa set for $80.
-I contacted them and they even agreed to deliver for an additional $20.
-To me it was a great deal.
+In our first month of arrival in Canada, we found a great looking couch and sofa set for $80.
+I contacted the seller who agreed on delivering for an additional $20.
+I thought it was a great deal.

-The moral point is to say no if you don’t like something in person regardless of if it gets delivered or not.
+The moral point is to say no if you don’t like something in person.
 Plus, don’t get intimated by some random threats if you haven’t done anything wrong.
 This is the case for anything we buy nowadays including new items on Amazon.
 Free returns if not as described.

 Do Make Connections, Update Your Resume & LinkedIn Profile, Apply for 100s of Jobs

-Having connections in Canada like many other countries can help finding a job easier or faster.
-You will need a reference when applying for a job in Canada so try getting to know a circle of people within your profession to make this transition smoother.
+Having connections in Canada can help finding a job easier or faster.
+You will need a reference when applying for a job so try getting to know a circle of people within your profession to make this transition smoother.

 There are many great resources in Canada to find your first or upcoming jobs.
-Below are some of the best job search sites and resource in Canada to begin with:
+Below are some of the best job search engines and resource in Canada to begin with:

 - Job Bank directory by Government of Canada